ArashAh/version_control_workshop/part-1.md

     ```bash
     git commit --amend
     ```
-    - Inside the code editor prompt insert this sentence as the new commit message: "It is amended now" and save the file.
+    - Inside the code editor prompt insert this sentence as the new commit message: "It is amended now" save and close the file.

     - Look at the commit log
      ```bash